fetchoracle/sampleUsingFetch/README.md

 Join our Discord:
 [<img src="./public/discord.png" width="24" height="24">](https://discord.gg/teAMSZAfJZ)

-Check out our issues log here on Github or contribute to our future plans to build a better miner and more examples of data secured by Tellor.
+Check out our issues log here on Github or contribute to our future plans to build a better miner and more examples of data secured by Fetch.

 #### Contributors<a name="contributors"> </a>

-This repository is maintained by the Tellor team - [www.tellor.io](https://www.tellor.io)
+This repository is maintained by the Fetch team - [www.fetch.io](https://www.fetch.io)

 #### Copyright

-Tellor Inc. 2022
+Fetch Inc. 2022